brunourb/wso2-summit/spring-oauth2-login/README.md

 ```

 # Running the application
-Running the application straight forward.
+Running the application is straightforward.
 Either you can run the application from IDE or using maven.
 ```
 mvn spring-boot:run
 ```
-Once the application is up, it can be accessible at the following URl,
+Once the application is up, it can be accessible at the following URL,
 ```
 http://local.app:8081
 ```